eweik/edisonweik.github.io/_posts/2018-8-1-Gaussian-Process-Regression.md

 <br>

 Just for you to see an example of Gaussian process regression (with a squared exponential kernel) in work, Figure 8 shows the evolution of the posterior distribution as more observations are made.
 Before any observations, the mean prediction is zero and shaded area is 2 standard deviations from the mean (1.96 in this case).
-After the first observation is made, prediction changes slightly and the uncertainty shrinks near the region at that point.
+After the first observation is made, prediction changes slightly and the variance shrinks near the region at that point.
 Subsequent observations produce better predictions and smaller uncertainties.
 After ten observations are made, we can already see a pretty nice curve and prediction.

 <p align="center">
     <img src="//raw.githubusercontent.com/eweik/eweik.github.io/master/images/gaussian-process-regression/evolution.png" width="1000">